-I’ve provided my own recipe below, though I’ve labeled it with “create-your-own” as you can truly modify anything to your liking.
+I’ve provided my own recipe below, though you can truly modify anything to your liking.
 It’s more of a starting place with a list of key ingredients and techniques that can be manipulated or tweaked.
 If you want more or less sugar, adjust as needed.
 If you want a richer hot chocolate, sub half-and-half.

 Additionally, I highly recommend the homemade marshmallow recipe from Stella Parks’ Bravetart cookbook.
 Homemade marshmallows are so soft, light, and fluffy compared to their store-bought counterparts.
 The recipe requires a candy thermometer and a bit of time, but it is well worth the effort.
 Keep in mind, marshmallows are mostly sugar, so you may want to keep your drink slightly more bitter to offset their sweet taste.

-- 2 cups 2% or whole milk (non-dairy works too)
+- 2 cups 2% milk or whole milk, or non-dairy milk

 - A pinch of salt

-- Optional — Make the cornstarch slurry for a thicker hot chocolate: In a small bowl, whisk cold milk with cornstarch until no clumps remain.
+- In a small bowl, whisk cold milk with cornstarch until no clumps remain.
+Set aside

-- In a 3-quart saucepan, add sugar, cocoa powder, milk, and a pinch of salt.
-Bring to a boil, then let simmer for 5 minutes, whisking frequently to ensure the cocoa powder melts into the milk and the bottom of the pan doesn’t burn.
-If the milk begins to burn, lower the heat.
+- In a 3-quart saucepan, add sugar, 1 tablespoon cocoa powder, milk, and a pinch of salt.
+Bring to a boil, then reduce the heat and simmer the mixture for 5 minutes.
+Whisk frequently to ensure the cocoa powder melts into the milk.
+Taste and adjust, adding the additional cocoa powder if desired.Note: Lower the heat as needed to prevent the milk from burning.

-- Add chopped chocolate (if using) and cornstarch slurry and bring to a boil.
+- Add chopped chocolate (if using) and cornstarch slurry (if using) and bring to a boil.
 Whisk constantly for 2 minutes at a boil.
-Note that cornstarch needs to be at a boil for at least one minute to activate and thicken.
+Note: Cornstarch needs to boil for at least one minute to activate and thicken.

-- Taste and adjust the hot chocolate, then remove from the heat and stir in the vanilla extract.
-Serve hot and top with marshmallows.
+- Remove from the heat then stir in the vanilla extract.
+Divide hot chocolate amongst two mugs and top with marshmallows.